yuliadm/mixComp/README.md

 # mixComp

-The *mixComp* package provides a number of methods for estimating the order of a mixture distribution.
+The **mixComp** package provides a number of methods for estimating the order of a mixture distribution.
-The approaches considered are:
+The  considered approaches can be loosely grouped into three categories:
 <ul>
   <li> methods built upon the determinants of the Hankel matrix of moments of the mixing distribution; </li>
   <li> methods based on penalized minimum distance between the unknown probability density and a consistent estimator thereof.
 The distances considered in this survey are the Hellinger and the $L_2$-distances; </li>